grfchn/.github/README.md

 # .github
-The ✨special ✨ repository for this guthub organisation.
+The ✨special ✨ repository for this github organisation.